 WE ARE A NON PROFIT ORGANIZATION

 The Quinte Living Centre runs its operations on a non-profit basis.
-This means that rental income, plus the government subsidy is designed to cover just the cost of our normal operating costs, such as maintenance, administration, insurance, municipal taxes, utilities and mortgage.
+This means that rental income is designed to cover just the cost of our normal operating costs, such as maintenance, administration, insurance, municipal taxes, utilities and mortgage.
 We also set aside a reserve each year to cover the cost of future major replacements, such as the roof, windows, and appliances.